awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-validating-container-services-certificates.md

 # Validating SSL/TLS certificates for your Amazon Lightsail container services<a name="amazon-lightsail-validating-container-services-certificates"></a>

- *Last updated: November 12, 2020*
+ *Last updated: November 1, 2022*

-You must validate an Amazon Lightsail SSL/TLS certificate after you created it and before you can use it with your Lightsail container service\.
-When you validate a certificate, you verify that you control all the domain names that you specified for the certificate when you created it\.
+An Amazon Lightsail SSL/TLS certificate must be validated after it's created, and before you can use it with your Lightsail container service\.
+After your certificate request is submitted, the status of your new certificate is changed to **Attempting to validate your certificate**\.
+During this time, Lightsail attempts to add the certificate's validation record to the DNS of the domain names that you specified for the certificate\.
+After a while, the status will change to **Valid**, or **Validation timed out**\.

+If automatic validation fails you must verify that you control all the domain names that you specified for the certificate when you created it\.
 You do this by adding canonical name \(CNAME\) records to the DNS zone of each of the domains specified on the certificate\.
-The records that you need to add are listed in the Lightsail console\.
+The records that you need to add are listed in the **Validation details** section of the certificate\.

-In this guide, we provide you with the procedure to validate your certificate using a Lightsail DNS zone\.
+In this guide, we provide you with the procedure to manually validate your certificate using a Lightsail DNS zone\.
 The procedure to validate your certificate using a different DNS hosting provider, like Domain\.com or GoDaddy, may be similar\.
 For more information about Lightsail DNS zones, see [DNS in Amazon Lightsail](understanding-dns-in-amazon-lightsail.md)\.

 For more information about SSL/TLS certificates, see [SSL/TLS certificates in Amazon Lightsail](understanding-tls-ssl-certificates-in-lightsail-https.md)\.